Day Six on The Mother Road US Route 66

 As I passed under I-40 prior to Essex, I notice that gas is $4.99 for Regular.
 Wow!

-Through Essex and out the other side, I notice a sign that looks sort of like a submarine near
+Through Essex on Route 66 and out the other side, I notice a sign that looks sort of like a submarine near

 As I get closer, I see that it is a restaurant that has fallen on hard times.
 I can see for miles in all directions and there are only a few buildings, most of them just specks in the distance.
 As I’m looking around I wonder about why this restaurant was built.
 Now of course, things have probably disappeared since then and people in the middle of the desert probably do get hungry.
 At the same time, once the restaurant was up and running, where were the employees going to come from?
 They guy must have had a large family and worked them in shifts.